BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Hadhafang and Vilya.

-Hadhafang — *Wielded by Elrond, this Elven blade is especially potent against spirits.*
+Hadhafang â€” *Wielded by Elrond, this Elven blade is especially potent against spirits.*

 This is an Elven-made hand-and-a-half sword.
 Additionally, Elrond gets a bonus of +1 To Wound Spirit models when making strikes with Hadhafang.

-Vilya — *This beautiful ring is one of the three Elven Rings of power.*
+Vilya â€” *This beautiful ring is one of the three Elven Rings of power.*

 Elrond, Master of Rivendell may re-roll his dice when using Fate points.